Marine Tondelier: Early life and career

 She graduated from Sciences Po Lille in 2009 from the public careers track, then earned a masters degree in healthcare management.

 She gained her first professional experience through internships at the French Embassy in Stockholm, IGAS, and Greater Paris University Hospitals.
-She was a municipal councillor in Hénin-Beaumont.
-In 2024, she became head of The Ecologists.
+Then she was the parliamentary assistant to EELV Senator Aline Archimbaud from 2011 to 2015, for whom she notably followed health and social policy issues, then to Cécile Duflot from 2015 to 2017.
+From 2017 to 2022, she was general delegate for the French regulator overseeing approved air quality monitoring agencies at the national level.